-While there are substantial gaps in available data, the evidence does suggest that Australia's LGBTQ+ populations are subjected to overt victimisation, bullying, and violence, at significantly higher rates than the general population.120 For example, the 2020 ABS GSS found that Australia's GLB+ populations were more than twice as likely to report being threatened with, or experiencing, an assault in the 12 months preceding the survey (8.6%), compared to the general population (4%).
+While there are substantial gaps in available data, the evidence does suggest that Australia's LGBTQ+ populations are subjected to overt victimisation, bullying, and violence, at significantly higher rates than the general population.
+For example, the 2020 ABS GSS found that Australia's GLB+ populations were more than twice as likely to report being threatened with, or experiencing, an assault in the 12 months preceding the survey (8.6%), compared to the general population (4%).

 Similarly, a 2023 national survey focused on transphobic victimisation and violence found that approximately one in six (16%) of the sample of transgender participants reported experiencing "anti-trans" violence in the 12 months preceding the survey.
-This included physical and sexual assault in various forms, with some instances so severe that the study's authors concluded they "may have amounted to attempted murder".121 In addition, almost
+This included

-115 Moagi, van Der Wath, Jiyane, and Rikhotso, "Mental health challenges of lesbian, gay, bisexual and transgender people," 9.
+&lt;sup>115 Moagi, van Der Wath, Jiyane, and Rikhotso, "Mental health challenges of lesbian, gay, bisexual and transgender people," 9.

-116 Meredith Worthen, ""Hetero-cis-normativity and the gendering of transphobia," International Journal of Transgenderism 41, no 17 (2016): 31-57.
+&lt;sup>116 Meredith Worthen, ""Hetero-cis-normativity and the gendering of transphobia," International Journal of Transgenderism 41, no 17 (2016): 31-57.

-117 Moagi, van Der Wath, Jiyane, and Rikhotso, "Mental health challenges of lesbian, gay, bisexual and transgender people," 8.
+&lt;sup>117 Moagi, van Der Wath, Jiyane, and Rikhotso, "Mental health challenges of lesbian, gay, bisexual and transgender people," 8.

-118 Moagi, van Der Wath, Jiyane, and Rikhotso, "Mental health challenges of lesbian, gay, bisexual and transgender people," 8.
+&lt;sup>118 Moagi, van Der Wath, Jiyane, and Rikhotso, "Mental health challenges of lesbian, gay, bisexual and transgender people," 8.

-119 Dylan Kneale, Josie Henley, James Thomas, and Robert French, "Inequalities in Older LGBT People's Health and Care Needs in the United Kingdom: A Systematic Scoping Review," Ageing and Society 41 (2021): 501.
+&lt;sup>119 Dylan Kneale, Josie Henley, James Thomas, and Robert French, "Inequalities in Older LGBT People's Health and Care Needs in the United Kingdom: A Systematic Scoping Review," Ageing and Society 41 (2021): 501.

-120 Michael Skerrett, Kairi Kolves, and Diego De Leo, "Factors Related to Suicide in LGBT Populations - A Psychological Autopsy Case-Control Study in Australia," Crisis 37, no. 5 (2016): 364.
+&lt;sup>120 Michael Skerrett, Kairi Kolves, and Diego De Leo, "Factors Related to Suicide in LGBT Populations - A Psychological Autopsy Case-Control Study in Australia," Crisis 37, no. 5 (2016): 364.